d-mozulyov/CachedTexts/README.md

 * There are declared the classes `TUniConvReReader` and `TUniConvReWriter` which allow to process sequential conversion of text from one encoding to another "on-the-fly".
 * There are 3 possible basic encodings for parsing and generation of the text:
 Byte-encoding, UTF-16 and UTF-32.
 Each of them has its advantages and disadvantages.
 UTF-16 is the most common encoding.
 In Delphi it matches such types as `string`/`UnicodeString` and `WideString`.
 However, it is not the fastest and it requires additional logic to handle surrogate characters.
 UTF-32 is the most universal, but at the same time the slowest encoding.
 Byte-encodings is understood as the UTF-8 or any of the supported SBCS (Ansi).
 This kind of interface is the fastest and it is universal for ASCII-characters, but it can be difficult at the identification of used encoding.
 * **There are 3 types of its own strings used when parsing**: `ByteString`, `UTF16String` and `UTF32String`.
-The peculiarity of these strings lies in the fact that for keeping data they do not give memory in the heap, but they refer to data in CachedBuffer, which significantly increases the productivity.
 The peculiarity of these strings lies in the fact that for keeping data they do not take memory in the heap, but they refer to data in `CachedBuffer`, which significantly increases the performance.
-All `"CachedString"`-types have the same interface, which consists of properties, functions and overloaded operators, allowing to carry out a wide range of tasks along with the standard string types.
-Furthermore they are faster than standard counterparts.
-To convert from one `"CachedString"`-type to another there is a `TCachedStringConverter` type (*not yet implemented*).
+All [CachedString](https://github.com/d-mozulyov/CachedTexts#cachedstrings-bytestringutf16stringutf32string)-types have the same interface, which consists of properties, functions and overloaded operators, allowing to carry out a wide range of tasks along with the system string types.
+Furthermore they are faster than system counterparts.
+To convert from one [CachedString](https://github.com/d-mozulyov/CachedTexts#cachedstrings-bytestringutf16stringutf32string)-type to another there is a [TTemporaryString](https://github.com/d-mozulyov/CachedTexts#ttemporarystring) type.
 * For parsing and generation of texts there are standard classes: `TByteTextReader`/`TUTF16TextReader`/`TUTF32TextReader` and `TByteTextWriter`/`TUTF16TextWriter`/`TUTF32TextWriter` (*not yet implemented*).
 * (*Not yet implemented*) There are standard classes for popular markup languages: XML, HTML and JSON.
 For low level Simple-API interfaces (like "MSXMLSAX2") it is used Byte-encodings.
 For the Document Object Model (DOM) it is used `UnicodeString`.
-* Despite the fact that `"CachedString"`-types quite quickly compare with string constants, the problem of identification of strings (such as serialization) is quite demanding to resources.
-Many people use solutions based on binary-trees or hash-tables, however, CachedTexts library contains the `CachedSerializer`-utility, allowing to achieve maximum performance at the expense of code generation (*not yet implemented*).
+* Despite the fact that [CachedString](https://github.com/d-mozulyov/CachedTexts#cachedstrings-bytestringutf16stringutf32string)-types quite quickly compare with string constants, the problem of identification of strings (such as serialization) is quite demanding to resources.
+Many people use solutions based on binary-trees or hash-tables, however, CachedTexts library contains the [CachedSerializer](https://github.com/d-mozulyov/CachedTexts#cachedserializer)-utility, allowing to achieve maximum performance at the expense of code generation.

 **Currently, the library is in the unofficial release.**